ai-solution-eng/ai-solution-demos/conversation-toolbox-demo/README.md

 The main use of this demo is the conversational voice assistant that relies on Cohere to transcribe the demo user queries into text, on a standard chat model (gemma-4-31B-it-FP8-block) for interpreting the queries and respond to them, and on Fish Audio S2 Pro to generate an oral response from the text output.
 Those three models need to be deployed to MLIS, and the demo user is expected to connect them to the application, by providing their URLs and API keys, either during the application deployment (changing values.yaml) or after, directly from the UI.

-Input language (expected by Coehere for its transcription) can be selected from the application UI.
+Input language (expected by Cohere for its transcription) can be selected from the application UI.
 Output language will match whatever language the chat model responds in, which can be changed, as its system prompt is made visible and editable from the UI.

 Voice to be used for generating the audio response can also be selected from the UI.
 Fish Audio S2 Pro supports voice cloning, and this demo allows for that: you can upload a clean voice sample (30s max) to the application (and its transcription), and the cloned voice will be available for selection for future conversations with the agent.
 This is actually heavily recommended for non-english demos.
 For convenience, if you do not have a voice sample and its transcription at hand, you can also record yourself from the application to clone your voice, and an auto-transcribe button (leveraging Cohere) is available to avoid having to type what you said/is said in your provided sample.